ppetruneac/rc-text-recommender/README.md

  - `pip install -r requirements.txt` to install Python package requirements.

  **src/functions**: change the *.sql files to accomodate the current database and tables.
 Do not change the relative file paths.
- - `create_mysql_db_test_mode.sql`: creates a database for test purpose & creates a database and table for duplicates
+ - `create_mysql_db_test_mode.sql`: creates main database for test purpose &  a database for loading duplicates
  - `make_dataset_duplicates.sql`: change to read from actual database and table
  - `load_duplicates_to_MySQL.sql`: change to load into the actual database and table